The Bangles: Disbandment (1989)

-Reformation (1998–present)
+Re-formation (1998–present)

-The band started drifting back together in 1998, and officially reformed to record a song for the soundtrack of Austin Powers: The Spy Who Shagged Me, at the behest of the film's director Jay Roach (who had married Hoffs in 1993).
+In 1998, the band reformed to record a song for the soundtrack of Austin Powers: The Spy Who Shagged Me, at the behest of the film's director Jay Roach (who had married Hoffs in 1993).
 The song chosen for the album was "Get the Girl" and was released in 1999.
 The reunion continued with a tour in 2000.
 Later the same year, the group was also inducted into the Vocal Group Hall of Fame.
-From 2001–2002, they were in the studio recording the album Doll Revolution at Icon Recording Studios, Hollywood, California.
+From 2001 to 2002, they were in the studio recording the album Doll Revolution at Icon Recording Studios, Hollywood, California.
 The album, featuring such songs as "Stealing Rosemary", "Ride the Ride", "Nickel Romeo", and the single "Something That You Said", was released in early 2003.

 The title track, which was written by Elvis Costello, was originally recorded for his 2002 album When I Was Cruel.
 Doll Revolution was a solid comeback success in Germany after the Bangles had performed in Germany's biggest television show Wetten dass, but failed to make any impact in other markets such as the UK, the U.S. and Australia.
 In July 2004, Paul McCartney presented the Bangles with "honorary rock'n'roll diplomas" from his Liverpool Institute for Performing Arts.

 In 2005, Michael Steele left the band due to disputes over touring and recording.
-Steele was replaced by touring bassist Abby Travis for live appearances.
+She was replaced by touring bassist Abby Travis for live appearances.
 On December 31, 2005, the group performed "Hazy Shade of Winter" in front of Times Square and later "Eternal Flame" as part of Dick Clark's New Year's Rockin' Eve 2006.
 Travis was fired in 2008.